 The structure of Kansas’ financial incentives, tax levies and tax credits has been thoughtfully planned to be fair and favorable for your business.
-Most small businesses no longer pay income tax in our state, enabling them to keep and invest their money into growing their business.
 Our tax base ensures that no single industry is disproportionately burdened.
 Our incentives reflect an awareness of what it takes to attract and retain the companies that provide jobs for Kansans.
 Our state is constitutionally restrained from overspending, providing a foundation of fiscal integrity for our business climate.

 Tax Reform Law

 Kansas collapsed the current three-bracket structure for individual state income taxes (3.5, 6.25 and 6.45 percent respectively) into a two-bracket system.
 The new tax rates implemented in FY 2013 through 2018 are shown below:

 The reform also increases the standard deduction amount for single head-of-household filers from $4,500 to $5,500 and for married taxpayers filing jointly from $6,000 to $7,500.

 There were a number of changes enacted to Kansas itemized deductions.
 The deduction for certain gambling losses is repealed after tax year 2013.
 Most other itemized deductions (except the deduction for charitable contributions, which is fully retained) are reduced by 30 percent in tax year 2013 and 35 percent in tax year 2014.
 Effective for tax year 2015, the Kansas itemized deductions shall consist only of charitable contributions, 50 percent of residential mortgage interest and 50 percent of property tax paid.